oktaytuncay/Kubernetes/kubernetes.md

   <img src="images/39.png" alt="drawing" width="400"/>
 </p>

-A headless service is created like a normal service, but it does not have an IP of it's own and does not performa any load balancing.
-All it does is create a DNS entries for each pod using the pod name and a subdomain.
-When we create a headless service named MySQL-h, each pod gets a DNS record created in the form `pod_name.headless-servicename.namespace.svc.cluster-domain`.
+A headless service is created like a normal service, but it does not have an IP of its own and does not perform any load balancing.
+All it does is create a DNS entry for each pod using the pod name and a subdomain.
+When we create a headless service named MySQL-h, each pod gets a DNS record created in the form `pod_name.headless-service name.namespace.svc.cluster-domain`.

 In our case, we can define the `mysql-0.mysql-h.default.svc.cluster.local` DNS entry for the Web application and thus using this connection string, it always makes the connection to the MySQL-0.
-Example definition file for that should be as follows.
+The example definition file for that should be as follows.

 ```properties
 apiVersion: v1